Buying property in Cancún?

 So, is now a good time?

-Rather yes, January 2026 is a reasonable time to buy property in Cancún if you plan to hold for at least five years and are willing to negotiate hard on price.
+As of February 2026, it is rather yes, a reasonable time to buy property in Cancún, but only if you are selective and patient enough to hold for at least five years.

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult with qualified professionals before making any property purchase.
+This is not financial or investment advice: we do not know your personal situation, your risk tolerance, or your timeline, so please do your own research and consult a qualified professional before making any decision.

 Is it smart to buy now in Cancún, or should I wait as of 2026?